wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_net_peerCount.md

 ---
-title: matic:net_peerCount \[WebSocket\]
+title: matic:net_peerCount - Polygon
-description: Returns number of peers currently connected to the client.
+description: Example code for the matic:net_peerCount ws method. Сomplete guide on how to use matic:net_peerCount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters